How Low Hormones Affect Health and Options to Restore Them

 Human Growth Hormone: Made by the pituitary gland HGH is quickly converted into IGF-1 by the liver.
 Growth hormone and IGF-1 prompt cell rejuvenation and tissue repair throughout the entire body.
 They regulate the muscle/fat ratio by increasing lean muscle and decreasing fat.
 They also strengthen the cardiovascular and immune systems, improve enzyme production, enhance energy levels, strength and stamina, improve bone density, decrease cholesterol, enhance sexual function and libido, improve sleep, increase sense of well-being, and more.

-DHEA: Secreted by the adrenal glands, DHEA is known as the "mother of all hormones".
+Pregnenolone: Secreted by the adrenal glands it is known as the "grandmother of all hormones".
 It is essential to the proper functioning of the body's many physiologic and metabolic functions.
-It is also an important precursor to important hormones such as cortisol, testosterone, the estrogens, and progesterone.
+It is also an important precursor to important hormones such as DHEA, cortisol, testosterone, the estrogens, and progesterone.

 Thyroid: The thyroid gland produces several hormones including T1, T2, T3, T4, and calcitonin.
 The active thyroid hormone is called T3.
 It regulates metabolism, cerebral function, and body temperature, contributes to energy levels, increases fat breakdown and so reduces weight, reduces cholesterol levels, and is essential to the prevention of cognitive decline.

-The Estrogens: Made by the adrenals, ovaries, testes, liver, and fat cells and consisting of estradiol, estriol, and estrone the estrogens are considered female hormones but estrogen is important for men also.
+The Estrogens: Made by the adrenals, ovaries, testes, liver, and fat cells and consisting of estradiol, estriol, and estrone the estrogens are considered female hormones but estrogen is important for men also, although in a much lesser amount than women.
 Estrogen is necessary for optimal function and protection of the heart, brain, and bones in both sexes.
 It helps to prevent heart disease, cerebral vascular accident (stroke), osteoporosis, Alzheimer's, and memory issues.
 Lack of estrogen may also cause dryness of the skin, eyes, and vagina.

 Ways We Can Improve Our Hormones